man-group/arctic/docs/migration_py3.md

 This could be because the default protocol for pickling in py3 is 4 which is not supported in py2 (max supported in python2 = 2).

-## Having str column values / index names nad column names when read back in py3 is now bytes
+## Strings in column/index names are converted to bytes in py3

-As mentioned here: https://github.com/manahl/arctic/blob/master/arctic/serialization/numpy_records.py#L277 this can break the workflow of people migrating and you should be using unicode in py2 to avoid running into this or us `from __future__ import unicode_literals` to always use them by default.
+As mentioned here: https://github.com/manahl/arctic/blob/master/arctic/serialization/numpy_records.py#L277 this can break the workflow of people migrating and you should be using unicode in py2 to avoid running into this or you can use `from __future__ import unicode_literals` to always use unicode instead of bytes by default in py2.

-If you hit this issue, a workaround is to set: https://github.com/manahl/arctic/blob/master/arctic/_config.py#L92 which will explicitly convert stuff to unicode, but keep in mind it's not very efficient and is basically doing a linear conversion.
+If you hit this issue, a workaround is to set: [FORCE_BYTES_TO_UNICODE](https://github.com/manahl/arctic/blob/master/arctic/_config.py#L92) which will explicitly convert stuff to unicode, but keep in mind it's not very efficient and is basically doing a linear conversion.